Quarantine and Isolation: What to Know

 -

 Talk to your provider if you are immunocompromised.
-This means your body cannot fight infections easily.
-Your body may not respond as well to vaccines.
+This means your body can't fight infections easily.
+Vaccines might not work as well for you.

 -